keell0renz/diff-transformer-for-vision/README.md

 # Differential Transformer for Vision Classification

+_UPDATE_: Research did not achieve intended objectives, maybe because inductive bias of diff transformer is not designed for visual data and / or baseline classic transformers are implemented improperly.

+Models can be found [here](https://huggingface.co/keell0renz/diff-transformer-for-vision/tree/main/checkpoints), only 10M versions.

+At least I have learned a lot about methodology and pipeline building and will be better prepared for next projects.

 This research explores the novel [Differential Transformer](https://arxiv.org/abs/2410.05258) architecture for supervised image classification tasks and measures its performance compared to traditional ViT architecture.

 ## Methodology